 Day 6 - Fjallabak N

 This day is dedicated to further exploration of Fjallabak Nature Reserve.
 The whole region was formed in the volcanic eruptions and has been affected by geothermal activity.
 Its majestic multi-coloured rhyolite and obsidian mountains together with numerous lakes and jaggy lava flows creates true wonderland.
 It is a lot of fun driving up and down on these gravel roads, crossing several un-bridged rivers and visiting places like Ljótipollur crater or Frostastaðavatn lake.
-You should also take breaks, step out of the car and enjoy beauty and calm of this pure nature.
+You should also take breaks, step out of the car and enjoy beauty and peace of this pure nature.
 You can do one of several hikes in the area, ex. to the top of Bláhnúkur crater.
-You have a choice of staying another night in Landmannalaugar or head to the lowlands.
+You drive the passage of Fjallabak north to the lowlands arriving close to Kirkjubæjarklaustur.
+Your accommodation for the night will be in the south coast.

 The driving distance for this day is +- 94km.